 At the end of the day, though, Paul doesn’t lose sight of the fact that he represents individuals and families in crisis.
 He has the utmost compassion for his clients and, if nothing else, hopes to bring clients and their families some measure of financial relief while they face otherwise insurmountable odds.

 “In addition to facing extraordinary medical challenges, clients suffering from mesothelioma and other asbestos-related diseases have cases involving extremely complex factual and legal issues,” Paul said.
-“I have gained a vast amount of knowledge through my mesothelioma litigation experience and leverage that on behalf of my clients, so they can focus foremost on their health and family.”
+“We can’t change what has happened, but we can hopefully alleviate financial stress going forward and provide some measure of peace of mind.”

-Paul has been admitted to the bar in Illinois and Missouri.
+Paul has been admitted to the bar in Illinois, Missouri, Pennsylvania, New York and Arkansas.
 He is a member of the American Association for Justice, American Bar Association and Illinois Trial Lawyers Association.